nortxort/nortbot/README.md

 ## Submitting an issue

 Please read through the [issues](https://github.com/nortxort/nortbot/issues) before submitting a new issue.
 If you want to submit a new issue, then use the [ISSUE TEMPLATE](https://github.com/nortxort/nortbot/blob/master/ISSUE_TEMPLATE.md).
+And i mean, really, use the issue template it's there for a reason.

 ## Author